LacyS6198/UFOs/README.md

 ![Main Page](/static/images/mainpager.png)
 ## Filtering
 <br>
 On the left-hand side of the page are for filters that a user can use to filter the data.
-The user can filter by:
+The user can filter by: Date, City, State, Country, Shape
- - Date
- - City
- - State
- - Country
- - Shape

 ![Filters](/static/images/filters.png)